-During the year the Trust received £7,559 (2018 - £6,954) from St. Thomas More Montessori Pre-School towards the costs of premises.
-Mrs M J Hall and Mrs E Bailey are trustees of the pre-school.
-At the end of the year \pm NIL was owing to the Trust (2018 - \pm 2,682).
+During the year the Trust received £6,664 (2019 - £7,559) from St. Thomas More Montessori Pre-School towards the costs of premises.
+Mrs M J Hall, Mrs C Gregory and Mrs E Bailey were Trustees of the preschool during the year.
+At the end of the year £NIL was owing to the Trust (2019 - £NIL).
 The amount recharged represents a full recovery of the costs incurred by the Trust.